IBM/dbb/Templates/GitlabCIPipeline/README.md

   * to deploy the package with the Wazi Deploy to targeted environment [deploy command](../Common-Backend-Scripts/README.md#48---wazideploy-deploysh) (Python-based)
   * to run the Wazi Deploy [evidence command](../Common-Backend-Scripts/README.md#49---wazideploy-evidencesh) to generate deployment report and updating the evidence.
   * to publish deployment log files to the Gitlab Artifacts.
-* `finalize` stage to create a release tag from [baseline reference file](???) and create a release maintenance branch as described in the [scaling up gideline](https://ibm.github.io/z-devops-acceleration-program/docs/git-branching-model-for-mainframe-dev/#scaling-up).
+* `Finalize` stage to create a release tag from [baseline reference file](../Common-Backend-Scripts/samples/baselineReference.config) and create a release maintenance branch as described in the [scaling up gideline](https://ibm.github.io/z-devops-acceleration-program/docs/git-branching-model-for-mainframe-dev/#scaling-up).
 * `Cleanup` stage:
   * to clean up project directory on Gitlab server
   * to [delete the build workspace](../Common-Backend-Scripts/README.md#411---deleteworkspacesh) on z/OS Unix System Services.